Curist delivers FDA-approved medicines to your door at half the price of traditional brands. We hope everyone stays safe and healthy during this time.

 Is My Runny Nose From Allergies?

 Like the common cold, a runny nose from allergies will also NOT be accompanied with a fever.
-A runny nose from allergies can be in conjunction with itchy eyes, itchy ears, itchy throat, and itchy nose.
+A runny nose from allergies can be in conjunction with itchy eyes, watery eyes, itchy ears, itchy throat, and itchy nose.
 This type of reaction can be due to irritation from allergens such as tree pollen, pet dander, ragweed, or more.

 Is My Runny Nose From the Flu?